dead-claudia/thallium/roadmap.md

 2. Add file watching support
 3. Integrate with Karma
 4. Add parallel testing support
-    - This will be based on a beast created and managed separately from core.
+    - This will involve a secondary child config
-    - This will involve a secondary config
+    - This will require a dedicated worker pool
+    - Parallelism must be an option
 5. Add first-class support for multiple test groups and test group dependencies
     - I see this a lot in Java circles, but not in JS circles
     - I could already use this to some degree here (I already frequently disable the end-to-end tests in normal development)